Moving to Honolulu, Hawaii

-Oahu has 5 major malls, Ala Moana, Pearlridge, Windward, Waikele and Kahala Mall, as well as several major discount stores such as Costco, Sam’s Club, Wal-Mart, Don Quiote, Target, K-Mart, Sports Authority, Lowe’s, Office Depot and Best Buy.
+Oahu has 6 major malls: Ala Moana Center, Pearlridge Center, Windward Wall, Waikele Premium Outlets, Ka Makana Alii, and Kahala Mall, as well as several major discount stores such as Costco, Sam’s Club, Wal-Mart, Don Quijote, Target, The Home Depot, Lowe’s, Office Depot, and Best Buy.

-Hawaii does not use daylight savings time, so in winter you will be two hours behind California and five hours behind New York.
-In the summer, Hawaii is three hours behind California and six hours behind New York.
+Hawaii does not observe daylight savings time.
+Therefore, in winter you will be two hours behind the West Coast and five hours behind the East Coast.
+In the summer, Hawaii is three hours behind the West Coast and six hours behind the East Coast.

 On Oahu, “The Bus” www.thebus.org is operated by the city.
-Over 250,000 people ride 59 routes each day, giving Oahu the highest per capita ridership in the United States.
+Over 250,000 people ride 110 routes each day, giving Oahu the highest per capita ridership in the United States.
 This high patronage rate is attributable to convenient service and low price.
-As of Oct 2011, the fee is $2.50 per adult, $1.00 for seniors and disabled, and $1.25 for students, one way.
-Commuters can purchase monthly bus passes with unlimited use for $60.00 and $30.00 for students at selected supermarkets, drug stores, 7-11’s and financial institutions.
-Senior citizens (age 65 or older) and handicapped people can get a monthly pass for $10.00 Apply for passes at 811 Middle Street.
-To apply, you will need a birth certificate, passport or driver’s license for identification.
-Please see web site for current fares.
+As of Jan 1, 2020, the fees are: $2.75 per adult (18 and over) or $5.50 for a one-day pass, $1.00 for seniors (age 65 or older) or $2.00/one day pass, and $1.25 one way for youth (6 to 17), or $2.50/day pass.
+Commuters can purchase monthly bus passes with unlimited use for $70.00 for adults and $35.00 for Youth (6 to 17) at selected supermarkets, drug stores, 7-11’s, and financial institutions.
+Senior citizens (age 65 or older) and handicapped people can get a monthly pass for $10.00 Apply for passes at TheBus Pass Office: Kalihi Transit Center or at Satellite City Halls.
+To apply, you will need a birth certificate, passport, or driver’s license for identification.
+Please see web site for current fares and details.

 Information on bus routes and schedules may be obtained by calling 808-848-5555, or stopping by any Satellite City Hall to pick up a written schedule for each route.
 Or click on the following link.
 Routes and Timetables

 Hawaii is served by a large variety of radio stations (AM and FM) for your listening pleasure.
-Choose your favorite news, rock, easy listening, religious, pop or news station and tune in.
+Choose your favorite news, sports, rock, easy listening, religious, pop, or talk shows and tune in.